 Box 1: A field in numbers

-For a more systematic overview of scientific insights into naturalness in voices, we conducted a focused literature search on Web of Science on 26 April 2023 using the search terms “naturalness AND voice” or “human-likeness AND voice”, which was repeated on 28 May 2024 to detect the most recent papers.
+For a more systematic overview of scientific insights into naturalness in voices, a focused literature search on Web of Science was conducted on 26 April 2023 using the search terms “naturalness AND voice” or “human-likeness AND voice”, which was repeated on 28 May 2024 to detect the most recent papers.
 This initial search resulted in 339 articles, to which we applied the following inclusion criteria: (1) Language of publication was English.
 (2) Papers were published in peer-reviewed journals or as a conference contribution.
 (3) Voice naturalness/human-likeness was either measured or manipulated.
 (4) Papers reported either a quantitative empirical analysis of human performance/perception data or a literature integration of such works.
 Thus, we excluded works on automatic naturalness classification and mere descriptions of toolboxes or datasets.
 (5) Finally, we focused on spoken utterances, excluding singing voices and non-linguistic vocalizations.
 Following these criteria, we also screened the reference lists of the identified articles for relevant publications.
 For a full documentation of all included papers and a reflection on potential biases in the literature search, please refer to OSF.

 In total, we identified 72 articles, covering a time range from 1984 to 2024.
 Thirty-eight (53%) were published in the last 5 years.
 Sixty-seven report behavioral empirical data, of which 48 are predominantly ratings.
 Two are literature reviews, and three used neurophysiological measures.
 Regarding voice category, 33 used synthetic, 18 human-pathological, 6 human-manipulated and 5 healthy human voices.
 Ten used more than one of these voice categories.
 In only 32 papers, we could identify an explicit definition of naturalness (see Table 1 for examples and OSF for a full list).
 We noticed that the articles presented a large variability in wording and vocabulary.
 In an attempt to capture this verbal space, we scanned all articles for synonyms and closely related concepts of naturalness.
 The output is captured in the word cloud in Figure 1A.
 Subsequently, we compared these to the articles’ keywords: 58 papers provided keywords, but only 32 had keywords related to naturalness or any of its synonyms.
 Finally, we coded the conceptualization of naturalness according to the taxonomy we proposed.
 In case no definition of naturalness was provided, we inferred the ‘implicit’ conceptualization from the research design.
 With this approach, we concluded that 26 employed a deviation-based conceptualization, 35 used human-likeness, and 11 used a combination of both.